This book explores the evolution and future relevance of NATO from the perspective of the member-states.

 3. The UK in NATO: London’s transatlantic bargain and the dilemmas of Brexit

 4. NATO, Norway, and the Northern flank

 5. Denmark in NATO: from laggard to leader to loyal?

 Peter Viggo Jakobsen

-7. Poland’s role in NATO and the transatlantic bargain 2.0
+7. Poland’s role in NATO: toward a transatlantic bargain 2.0

 9. Spain and NATO: punching below its weight?

 Alberto Bueno and Michele Testoni

 10. Italy and NATO in the 21st century: still a formidable partnership?

 11. Turkey and NATO: a fluctuating relationship